 14. Kimi ni Todoke (From Me to You)

-Due to her appearance, Sawako has been teased, shunned and outcasted and thus had never made any friends.
+Due to her appearance, Sawako has been teased, shunned, and outcast, and thus has never made any friends.

-Popular guy, Kazehaya, begins talking to her and everything changes.
+A popular guy, Kazehaya, begins talking to her, and everything changes.

 Like the trope?

-Popular guy falls in love with silent girl.
+A popular guy falls in love with a silent girl.

 However, this isn’t going to be that easy.
-Why, being popular means a lot of other people are going to crushes on you and so on!
+Why does being popular mean a lot of other people are going to crush on you and so on?

-Obviously it is not going to be easy for this stand out couple to be together, but how they manage to do it is very satisfying and worth a watch.
+It is not going to be easy for this stand-out couple to be together, but how they manage to do it is very satisfying and worth a watch.

-Not exactly very tragic, but will definitely give you ‘the feels’.
+It’s not exactly very tragic, but it will give you “the feels.”

-A story of a calligrapher who ended up having to tak a vacation since he punched a critic in the face for calling his calligraphy ‘boring’.
+It is a story of a calligrapher who ended up having to take a vacation because he punched a critic in the face for calling his calligraphy “boring.”

-Going on vacation, he discovers what actually inspires his writing, what he needs in order to be truer to his art and how does he get that?
+He discovers what inspires his writing, what he needs to be truer to his art, and how does he get that?